ConnectedCOPS Social Media Event Management

 The Boston Police Department made headlines around the world after the marathon bombings with their use of Twitter to keep the public informed of what was happening during the search for the suspects.
 When CNN and other major news outlets reported inaccurate information, they were quick to correct and kept an anxious public as calm as possible as a result.
 Their use of Twitter during the several days after the marathon garnered them over 300,000 followers making them the third most follow law enforcement agency in the world on Twitter.

 Finalists in the other awards categories will be announced throughout this week on this blog.
-The Social Media Investigator finalists were announced July 16th.
-Check back to see the finalists for Excellence in a Large Agency tomorrow.
-Winners will be announced September 10th at The SMILE Conference™ in Richmond, Virginia.
+Check back to see the finalists for Civilian Award of Excellent tomorrow.
+Winners will be announced September 25th at The SMILE Conference™ in Omaha, Nebraska.

 Finalists previously announced:

 The ConnectedCOPS Awards were created by LAwS Communications with the intent of recognizing the good work being done by individual officers and law enforcement agencies with social media.
 The international law enforcement community will be considered for these awards.
 Any officer or agency anywhere in the world is eligible.